NewSurrey Mortgages Guide — Self-employed income, suites, pre-sales, and the five sub-markets.Read the guide

 Significant home equity is a powerful qualification tool, even when traditional income documentation does not tell the full story.

 Many BC homeowners have built substantial equity in their homes over the years.
 But when it comes time to refinance, access that equity, or renew a mortgage, traditional lenders focus heavily on income verification.
-If your income is irregular, recently reduced, or simply hard to document, the bank may say no, even when you have hundreds of thousands in equity.
+If your income is irregular, recently reduced, or simply hard to document, the major banks may say no — even when you have hundreds of thousands in equity.

 Equity-based lending flips the qualification emphasis.
 Instead of relying primarily on income, these programs place greater weight on your loan-to-value ratio and the strength of your property as collateral.
-This approach can work well for retirees, semi-retired professionals, seasonal workers, and anyone whose financial strength is concentrated in their property.
+This approach works well for retirees, semi-retired professionals, seasonal workers, and anyone whose financial strength is concentrated in their property.

 Equity-based programs serve a wide range of homeowners whose financial strength is in their property.

-If your income has decreased in retirement but your home has appreciated significantly, equity-based lending lets you access the value you have built without selling your home.
+If your income has decreased in retirement but your home has appreciated significantly, equity-based lending lets you access the value you have built without selling.

 When business income is reinvested, irregular, or structured in ways that reduce taxable income, your equity position can be the key to qualification.